likeajumprope/JohannaBayer/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include neuroimaging, computer science, open science and open source..
+bio: My research interests include neuroimaging, computer science, open science and open source.

 # Interests to show in About widget
 interests: